Original Drawing by Sir James Thornhill

 Below you will find detailed images of the front and back of the Thornhill sketch which were kindly taken by the University of Greenwich.

-Thanks to funding from National Lottery players through the Heritage Lottery Fund (HLF), our Heart of Greenwich place and people project will make our heritage accessible to a wider audience and this exciting discovery adds to our rich history.
+Thanks to funding from the National Lottery Heritage Fund, our Heart of Greenwich place and people project will make our heritage accessible to a wider audience and this exciting discovery adds to our rich history.
 We will be working with a paper conservator to identify ways in which the drawing can be included within the interpretation displays being developed for inside the church for Autumn 2019.